xwmx/nb/README.md

     1. https://pandoc.org/

 Examples:
-  # Export an Emacs Org mode note
+  # Export an Org note
   nb export example.org /path/to/example.org

   # Export a Markdown note to HTML and print to standard output